junyang/radb/docs/source/include/configuration.rst

 types can be any of the basic value types supported by RA, as well as ``any`` (see :ref:`Data Types and Operators`).

+You can also specify a function as an aggregate, by prefixing the declaration line with keyword ``aggregate:`` (before *fname*).
+An aggregate function takes a (multi)set of input tuples, each with attribute(s) matching the declared argument specification, and computes a single output value of the declared return type.
+These functions can be used in the aggregation operator ``\aggr`` (see :ref:`Basic Usage`).

 Comments can be added with ``#``; text following ``#`` will be ignored.
 There cannot be empty lines between function declarations.
 The order of declarations is important; see :ref:`Type Checking` for